electriccitizen/sparky_ai/README.md

 ## Requirements

-Ensure that your site is set up to accept Recipe installs.
+Ensure that your site is set up to accept and install Recipes.

 This requires changes to `composer.json` if they are not already in place.

 Add drupal-recipe to installer-types and installer-paths: